 ACSL4 Vulnerability Map

-Bacterial chemical signals may hijack a cell's fat composition to trigger self-destructive iron-fueled death.
+Bacterial chemical signals may hijack a cell's fat composition to trigger self-destruction from within.

 This is an AI-generated summary.
 Read the full mechanism below for technical detail.